nazimboudeffa/OpenFoodShopper/README.txt

 -----> After search

-- Click on Food get into Open Food Facts
+- Click on Food get into Open Food Facts (OFF)
 - Longclick add the Food to OI Shopping List

 TODO :